aeporreca/aeporreca.github.io/_posts/2012-02-17-nash-beats-godel.md

 ---
 layout: post
-title: Nash beats Gödel: On the history of complexity and cryptography
+title: "Nash beats Gödel: On the history of complexity and cryptography"
 redirect_from: /2012/02/17/nash-beats-godel/
 ---